smartdevicelink/sdl_server/documentation/docs/Policy Table/Usage and Errors/index.md

 ## Example
-An example of how the Usage and Error portion of a policy table might look.
+An example of how the Usage and Error portion of a Policy Table might look.

     "usage_and_error_counts": {
         "count_of_iap_buffer_full": 1,